 Clinical Nurse Leader (CNL)

-As it sounds, in this role, nurses deliver and supervise bedside care and work with other team members to assess and improve clinical care.
+Clinical Nurse Leaders (CNLs) deliver and supervise bedside care and work with other team members to assess and improve clinical care.
 After earning your MSN, it’s recommended that nurses also become certified through the Commission on Nurse Certification as a CNL.
-According to Payscale, CNLs earn an average salary of $79,411.

 Clinical Nurse Specialist (CNS)